tencentyun/intlcloud-documents/product/通信服务/短信/短信（拆）/国际短信/国际短信快速入门_intl.md

 ### Log in to the Tencent Cloud SMS Console
 Log in to the Tencent Cloud **[SMS Console](https://console.cloud.tencent.com/sms)**.
 You need to apply for the activation of SMS upon the first login.
 ![](https://main.qcloudimg.com/raw/4208ecfb62d65be1dc42a17f5976f1f6.png)
-### Apply for activation of ISMS
+### Apply for activation of GSMS
 If your account has not gone through identity verification, go to [Account Center](https://console.cloud.tencent.com/developer) for identity verification.
 For more information, please see [here](https://intl.cloud.tencent.com/document/product/378/3629).
 If you have completed identity verification, click **Start connection**.

-> You must complete enterprise verification before applying for activation of ISMS.
+> You must complete enterprise verification before applying for activation of GSMS.
 Verified individual users can submit a ticket to modify the verification information.

 ## Preparations